omartin2010/cni-plugins-daemonset/README.md

     }
 ```
 ### PCI Bus ID for the RoCE NICs
-So you can obtain all pciBusID values for all Mellanox NICs on the virtual machine with the command `lspci | grep -i mellanox`".
+You can obtain pciBusID values for Mellanox NICs on the virtual machine with the command `lspci | grep -i mellanox`".
 You will get an output similar to:
 ```
 91:00.0 Ethernet controller: Mellanox Technologies ConnectX Family mlx5Gen Virtual Function